drone/docs/content/installation/users.md

 # Closed Registration

 Closed registration is enabled by default.
-Closed registration requires an administrator to manually register users using the command line utilities.
-See the next section of this guide for more details.
+Closed registration requires an administrator to manually register users using the command line utility.
+When using closed registration it is __imperative__ you provide a list of administrators that are able to login and manage accounts.

 ```
 DRONE_OPEN=false
+DRONE_ADMIN=octocat,bradrydzewski
 ```

 # User Management